Welcome to the Parks & Recreation Roundup, a bi-monthly publication aimed at

 keeping the community informed on our programs, events, and partnerships

-The City is recycling Christmas trees into mulch!
-Dispose of your natural Christmas tree for FREE through the end of February by dropping it off in the northwest corner of the Howelsen Ice Complex parking lot.
+The City is still accepting Christmas trees for recycling!
+Dispose of your natural Christmas tree for FREE through the end of February by dropping if off at the Howelsen Ice Complex parking lot.
 Drop off is available seven days a week from sunrise to sunset.
 The mulch will be provided to residents on a first-come, first-served basis in the spring, as well as used in City parks during the coming year.